Info

 In this session, we explore the increasing pressure on the freedom of the arts and the role the cultural sector itself can play in protecting and shaping it.
 How do we reclaim and safeguard this role?
 How do we reshape it in practice?
 And to what extent is the importance of this position actually broadly supported within the sector?

-Following a brief introduction and clarification of terms and current developments, including insights from the advice of the Dutch Council for Culture (Raad voor Cultuur), a first panel discussion will address the relationship between art and government.
-This will include questions about direct and indirect forms of influence, the role of (local and international) funding, and the tension between cultural autonomy and policy frameworks.
+Following a brief introduction and an overview of concepts and current developments via a short conversation with Renske van der Zee (Council for Culture), the first panel discussion will focus on the relationship between art and government.
+Joined by guests including Fanni Nánay (Artopolis, HU), Jelle Burggraaff (DutchCulture, Creative Europe Desk NL), and Thomas Lamers (board member politcal party GroenLinks Amsterdam and dramaturg, NL), we will address questions concerning direct and indirect forms of influence, the role of (local and international) funding, and the tension between cultural autonomy and policy frameworks.

 In the second panel, the focus shifts to the relationship between art and society.
-How do makers and institutions deal with public pressure, societal expectations, and increasingly visible reactions to artistic work?
-And how do cultural institutions position themselves in a society where neutrality is increasingly being questioned?
+Alongside speakers such as Kees Lesuis (former artistic director of Oerol and independent artist, NL) and Merel Vercoutere (artistic director of Dansand/KAAP, BE), we will ask ourselves: how do makers and institutions navigate public pressure, societal expectations, and the increasingly visible responses to artistic work?
+And how do cultural institutions position themselves in a society where neutrality is more and more up for debate?

 This session will be held in English.
 We use a bring-your-own-language approach: feel free to speak in Dutch or another language — as long as someone in the room can translate into English, you are good to go.